Cu3PO42/KeySAVe-Documentation/formatting.md

   1. The [pretty output](/formatting/pretty) that is enabled by default.
   2. A [Handlebars](/formatting/handlebars) powered general purpose formatting plugin that can generate arbitrary HTML from your templates.
-  3. A [Reddit](/formatting/reddit) oriented formatting plugin, that renders tables like they would appear on [/r/svexchange](https://reddit.com/r/svexchange) and generates the neccessary Markdown so you can insert them there.
+  3. A [Reddit](/formatting/reddit) oriented formatting plugin, that renders tables like they would appear on [/r/svexchange](https://reddit.com/r/svexchange) and generates the necessary Markdown so you can insert them there.
   4. A [legacy](/formatting/legacy) plugin, that understands the formatting strings used by KeySAV2 including all additional options added by Kaisonic and renders them exactly as KeySAV2 would.

 Every plugin may specify if there are intended to be multiple configurations of it (Handlebars, Legacy) or not (Reddit, Pretty).
 It may also come with any number of default options.
 These default options may not be modified by you.